gamemanual0/gm0/source/docs/custom-manufacturing/3d-printing.rst

 - TPU/TPE hotend temperatures range from 210°-250° C
 - TPU/TPE does not usually need a heated bed, but if one is used it should not go over 60° C as this will fuse TPU with print bed.
 - TPU/TPE has the tendency to absorb a lot of moisture from the air, and thus will likely need to be dried before and perhaps during a print.
-- Direct drive extruder probably necessary
+- Direct drive extruder is highly recommended

 Exotic Filaments